sm00th76/backen_pagination/README.md

-Here's a polished **GitHub README** for your **Product Browser API**.
-It follows the standard GitHub project documentation format with clear sections, examples, and testing instructions.

 # Product Browser API

 A RESTful Product Browser API built with **Node.js**, **Express.js**, and **MongoDB** that provides **cursor-based pagination**, **snapshot consistency**, and **category-based filtering** for efficient browsing of large product catalogs.